ahmedabadawi/ahmedabadawi.github.com/_posts/2018-05-07-Dockerize-Microservices-Development-Environment.md

 In a later article I will use the same configuration and assign a new role to Nginx to do load balancing for a swarm of services.

 #### Docker Compose
-The docker compose mainly glues all parts together in a private network and only expose the Nginx HTTP port 80 to the outside world.
+The docker compose mainly **glues all parts** together in a private network and only expose the Nginx HTTP port 80 to the outside world.
-Note that all services attached to the same network, otherwise the system will fail to communicate internally.
+Note that __all services attached to the same network__, otherwise the system will fail to communicate internally.
 ```
 version: '3'
 services: